Relevance of long-range screening in Mott transition examined via a hydrogen lattice: Conclusion

 In summary, we investigate the important open question concerning the role of long-range screening on the quantum Mott transition using a model system of hydrogen lattice.
 We employ the charge self-consistent scheme of the dynamical mean-field theory that incorporates approximately the long-range interaction and its screening within the density functional treatment.
 The system is found to be well within the charge-transfer regime and the charge-transfer gap closes smoothly across the quantum phase transition.
 Together with a gradually increasing hole carrier density in the metallic phase, this indicates a continuous quantum phase transition distinct from Mott's proposal.
-We explain this deviation from Mott's long-range screening-based first-order picture by demonstrating analytically that 1) the obtained insulating phase in this typical case is driven by short-range physics, and 2) the metal-insulator transition involves closing of the charge transfer gap controlled by only local energy scales.
-Our result suggests that the metal-insulator transitions in a large class of real-life materials are not governed by Mott's (sufficient but not necessary) long-range screening-based scenario.
+This deviation from Mott's long-range screening-based first-order picture can be understood from 1) the obtained insulating phase in this typical case is driven by short-range interaction, and 2) the metal-insulator transition involves the closing of the screening-insensitive charge-transfer \textit{energy}, instead of \textit{length}-scales switching proposed by Mott.
+Quantum metal-insulator transitions in such charge-transfer materials are thus insensitive to the long-range interaction.
+Our study leaves open a finite possibility of weak excitonic insulating phase in a very narrow region, in which Mott's picture might still apply.
+Further resolution of this possibility would require a significant advance in current computational capability.

-We thank Yuting Tan and Xinyi Li for their helpful discussions.
-This work is supported by National Natural Science Foundation of China (NSFC) under Grants No. 12274287 \& 12042507, and Innovation Program for Quantum Science and Technology No. 2021ZD0301900.
-S.S. acknowledges support from the Science and Engineering Research Board, India (SRG/2022/000495), (MTR/2022/000638), and IIT(ISM) Dhanbad [FRS(175)/2022- 2023/PHYSICS].
-Work in Florida (P. K. H. T. and V. D.) was supported by the NSF Grant No. 1822258, and the National High Magnetic Field Laboratory through the NSF Cooperative Agreement No. 1644779 and the State of Florida.